finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

 <a id="deletepersonalitem"></a>
 # **DeletePersonalItem**
-> DeletedEntityResponse DeletePersonalItem (string workspaceName, string itemName)
+> DeletedEntityResponse DeletePersonalItem (string workspaceName, string groupName, string itemName)

 [EXPERIMENTAL] DeletePersonalItem: Delete an item from a personal workspace.